manuGil/lecture-notes/git-lecture-notes.md

 ### 3. START TRACKING CHANGES [10 min]
-> **Key Points:** the modify-add-commit cycle.
+> **Key Points:** How git track changes and the modify-add-commit cycle.

 #### a.
 Create a Python Script to Count Lines
-> The script will count lines from the standard input
+> The script will count lines from the standard input.
+For this Python must be accessible from the terminal.

+* Check Python is accessible from Git Bash
+    ```shell
+    $ python --version
+    ```

 * Create and modify file